vicchi/wp-quadratum/readme.txt

 * First version of WP Quadratum released

 == Upgrade Notice ==
+= 1.2.1 =
+Fix issue where the map did not load due to new GitHub content serving policy.
+Add support for Leaflet, Bing and MapQuest Open maps.
+Add new `wp_quadratum_checkin` filter.

 = 1.2 =
 Adds support for the `wp_quadratum_strapline` filter plus internal housekeeping and library upgrades.